Dialectical Behavior Therapy (DBT)

 DBT may be right for you if:

-• You feel overwhelmed by emotions like anxiety, sadness, or anger—and don’t know how to cope in the moment
+• You feel overwhelmed by emotions like anxiety, sadness, or anger—and don’t know what to do in the moment

 • You go through intense mood swings or feel emotionally “numb” and disconnected from life